ComputeCanada/visualizeThis/_posts/2019-07-15-competition-details.markdown

 <sup>(Or click <a href="https://vimeo.com/353444320" target="_blank">here</a> to watch this video
 directly on Vimeo.)</sup>

-Here is a more detailed look at the separation of the laminar boundary layer from the airfoil surface and its transition to turbulence (this rendering took 17 minutes on 64 CPU cores on Cedar):
+Below is a more detailed look at the separation of the laminar boundary layer from the airfoil surface and its transition to turbulence.
+This more complex rendering shows the isosurface of constant air speed coloured by the Y-component of the vorticity and took 17 minutes on 128 CPU cores on Cedar.

 <div class="flex-video">
 	<iframe width="650" height="350" src="https://player.vimeo.com/video/354038712" frameborder="0"